s-chh/duplicate-videos-finder/README.md

 <br>

-Videos are marked as duplicate if their first frame matches on per-pixels comparison and they have the exact same number of total frames.
+Videos are marked as duplicate if their first frame matches on per-pixels comparison and they have the same number of total frames.

 <br>